-Hollywood star Colin Farrell is easily one of Ireland's most talented and best-known exports to the world of cinema and television.
+Hollywood star Colin Farrell celebrates his birthday today!
+He is easily one of Ireland's most talented and best-known exports to the world of cinema and television.

-The Dublin star is one of the most versatile actors in the business, starring in every genre of film from comedy to drama to action flicks.
+The Dublin star was born on May 31, 1976, and is one of the most versatile actors in the business, starring in every genre of film from comedy to drama to action flicks.

 The sometimes controversial actor is one of the most popular actors to emerge from Ireland and he's made all the more endearing by the fact he comes across so genuine and down-to-earth.